![]() |

 He reminds me of a less-quick version of Kevin Martin.
-He doesn't defend very well and in my own opinion, he is a bit of a pouter.
-I sensed a sense of entitlement out of Thompson that rubbed me wrong.
 Thompson is the son of former L.A.
 Lakers big man Mychal Thompson. ...Can Klay Thompson play in the NBA?
 Absolutely.
 But I've read where he is being compared to Reggie Miller and that is just silly.
 There is a difference between good, very good, and great.
 Klay Thompson's 3-pt percentage, this season was 39% (good) but not the 44% (great) that Miller's was at UCLA.
 Miller shot 54% FG (GREAT!) as a Bruin.
 Thompson's, as we mentioned, is 42% (not very good).
 Miller, as a junior, averaged 25.9 ppg. (very good).
 Thompson was 21.6 as a junior (good). ...I think Klay Thompson can be a good starter in the NBA sometime - but I don't foresee stardom.

-I like Travis Leslie better than Thompson - which puts me in the minority (maybe of just me and Travis Leslie's friends and family).
+I like Travis Leslie.
 Leslie in an ELITE athlete.
 His .550 Efficiency Rating translates very well as a Shooting Guard.
 The problem is - he is not known as a good shooter at this stage.
 However - he does shoot 80% from the foul line - so there is hope for his perimeter game.
 He rebounds like a forward (7.2 rpg) and he does a number of things well enough that if he develops the way Shannon Brown has - you could be looking at a guy capable of being in the top-five at his position down the road. ...Right handed.
 He is quick and gets steals at a high rate. …Slasher.
 Gets to the hoop and scores.
 He averaged 14 points per game last season.
 He has decent vision - and will drop a nifty backdoor assist.
 He dished three dimes per game as a junior at Georgia. …He is great in the open court. …He can knock down a mid-range jump shot.
 However - from deep, his percentages are low (33% 3-pt. career).

 Reggie Jackson is a guard with good speed and scoring ability.
 He averaged 18.2 points per game to go with a rock solid 4.3 rebounds, and 4.5 assists per contest.
 He has impressed me as kid that can compete in the NBA.
 He can really turn the corner.
 He finishes plays but he also can shoot it deep.
 He improved his three point percentage to .420 this season. …Has ability to feed the post well. …Alert as a help defender.
 Right handed. …Will sometimes try to do too much but he improved his assist-to-turnover ratio while increasing his scoring each season at Boston College.
 He also shot a better free throw percentage with each successive season at BC (75% FT for his three year career).
 It seems clear to me - that Jackson is still improving and he has the size (6'3") to be an effective NBA Point Guard with scoring ability.